Police searching for man wanted in Rowan Co. murder case, believe he is armed

 WOODLEAF, NC (WBTV) - A man believed to be responsible for fatally shooting a teenager in Woodleaf early Sunday morning has yet to be located by authorities.

-The Rowan County Sheriff’s Office is attempting to find Hayden Godair, 25, after obtaining a warrant for his arrest in connection with the murder of a 17-year-old victim.
+The Rowan County Sheriff’s Office is attempting to find Hayden Godair, 25, after obtaining a warrant for his arrest in connection with the murder of 17-year-old Jabari Isaiah Rogers.

 Godair has a lengthy criminal history and is believed to still be in possession of a firearm.